chrisyeungwc/Prediction-On-Hang-Seng-Index-Using-Deep-Learning/README.md

 ![image](https://user-images.githubusercontent.com/52281668/181574182-075a2e83-98cc-4553-b704-53970c73c2e1.png)

-The results of this classification will be shown in Chapter 4 and discussed how it does a counter-example.
+The results of this classification will be shown as a counter-example.

 ![image](https://user-images.githubusercontent.com/52281668/181574159-9d3e3607-371a-444b-9965-4bd9cf2ddfa8.png)